SigNoz/signoz.io/docs/userguide/alerts-management.md

 - **Alert Threshold**: A field to specify the threshold value for the alert condition.

+- **More Options** :

+    - **Run alert every [X mins]**: This option determines the frequency at which the alert condition is checked and notifications are sent.

-- **More Options**: Additional settings to customize the alert condition.
-You can set the frequency for checking the alert and choose whether to send a notification if data is missing for a certain period.
+    - **Send a notification if data is missing for [X] mins**: A field to specify if a notification should be sent when data is missing for a certain period.

 #### Step 3: Alert Configuration
 This step is for setting the alert's severity, name, and other descriptive details: